Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 A symbol table is an abstract data type that stores key-value pairs, where each key appears at most once.

+I've never heard anyone call it a symbol table before, but here we are.

 ```typescript
 type HashTable<K, V> = {
   [key: K]: V;